neurobagel/documentation/docs/infrastructure.md

 By default the API will query a graph database with a name of `test_data`.

-=== "graphDB"
+=== "GraphDB"

-    In graphDB, graph databases are called resources.
+    In GraphDB, graph databases are called resources.
-    To create a new one, you will also have to prepare a `data-config.ttl` file that contains the settings for the resource you will create (for more information, see the [graphDB docs](https://graphdb.ontotext.com/documentation/10.0/devhub/rest-api/location-and-repository-tutorial.html#create-a-repository)).
+    To create a new one, you will also have to prepare a `data-config.ttl` file that contains the settings for the resource you will create (for more information, see the [GraphDB docs](https://graphdb.ontotext.com/documentation/10.0/devhub/rest-api/location-and-repository-tutorial.html#create-a-repository)).

     **Make sure that the value for `rep:repositoryID` in the `data-config.ttl` file matches the value of